The Therapeutic Parenting Pathway

 We have described our Therapeutic Parenting Pathway in three tiers:

 All children and young people who are looked after have some level of trauma and loss and deserve parenting that reflects this and supports them to deal with this.
-Training, support and the right resources for the child are available to all, working in a Team Around the family model
+Training, support and the right resources for the child are available to all using the Team Around the Family model to identify need as explained above.

-Some children need additional resources and some foster carers and their families need an additional level of support to care for a traumatised child or young person.
-This can include more regular respite, additional mentoring, therapy and access to specialist support.
+Some children need additional resources to have their needs met and their foster carers or parents may need an additional level of support to care for a traumatised child or young person.
+This can include more regular Stay Over care (previously known as Respite), additional mentoring, therapy and access to specialist support.

-As an additional service for our children most damaged by trauma (Adverse Early Years Experiences, ACES) we have developed an Intensive Therapeutic Parenting Fostering package.
+Provides an Intensive Therapeutic Parenting Fostering package for our children most damaged by trauma (Adverse Early Years Experiences, ACES).

-A bespoke therapeutic package of support will be designed to meet that particular child’s identified needs and is expected to evolve through regular Team Around the Family meetings.
+This is a bespoke therapeutic package of support which will be designed to meet the particular child’s identified needs and is expected to evolve through regular Team Around the Family meetings.

 Tier 3 Intensive Therapeutic Foster Carers

-It is acknowledged that, whilst caring for deeply traumatised children can be extremely rewarding, the work is complex and will inevitably impact on the emotional and physical resources of those doing the caring.
+It is acknowledged that although caring for deeply traumatised children can be extremely rewarding this work is complex and will inevitably impact on the emotional and physical resources of those doing the caring.

-Therefore, we also offer an additional payment for foster carers and respite foster carers who look after children where they have been identified as deeply traumatised and in need of intensive therapeutic parenting (Tier 3).
+Therefore, we may offer an exceptional payment to foster carers who look after children where they have been identified as deeply traumatised and in need of intensive therapeutic parenting.

-Intensive therapeutic foster parents will receive additional therapeutic training and will be part of the initial matching consideration process in respect of the children who have been identified as being in need of care which exceeds children in the mainstream therapeutic pathway, (Tier 1 and Tier 2).
+Intensive Therapeutic Foster Parents will receive additional therapeutic training and support and will be part of the initial matching consideration process in respect of the children who have been identified as being in need of care which exceeds children in the mainstream therapeutic pathway (Tier 1 and Tier 2).

-The bespoke therapeutic package will be monitored by the Team Around the Family in order to identify any areas of fragility and to address them quickly and in the right way for the child and family.
+The bespoke therapeutic package will be monitored by the Team Around the Family meetings in order to identify any areas of fragility and address them quickly for the child and family.

-Please see T’s profile for an example of a young person looking for a foster family.
+Please see L and R’s Profile for an example of a young person looking for a foster family.

-There is no specific criteria which will determine who can become an intensive therapeutic foster parent.
-This will depend on the attributes of the carer and also on the level of trauma and needs of the child they care for.
+There is no specific criteria which will determine who can become an Intensive Therapeutic Foster Parent within the Therapeutic Parenting Pathway Project Team.
+This will depend largely on the attributes of the carer and on the level of trauma related needs of the child they care for.

-The requirements of these carers will not be met by training alone as it is also based on attitude and aptitude.
+The requirements of these carers cannot be met by training alone as it is also based on attitude and aptitude and the capacity to develop the skills to care for the identified child.

 We are looking for carers who fundamentally encapsulate the Dan Hughes ‘two hand model’ – managing to maintain boundaries while being warm, empathetic and accepting.
-Our children and young people need them to be individuals who are interested in a young person’s inner world and curious to understand them within the context of their experiences and life story.
+Our children and young people need individuals to care for them who are interested in their inner world and who remain curious about understanding them within the context of their experiences and life story.

-It is crucial that they are able to be open when things have been difficult or are not gone according to plan, to acknowledge to themselves and the child when they have been tired, or anxious, or cross and things have not gone well and their part in that, and feel able to ask for help or guidance.
-Self-awareness is a very important part of this.
+It is crucial that these carers are able to be open when things have been difficult or not gone according to plan and to acknowledge, both to themselves and the child, if they have been tired, or anxious, or cross and feel able to ask for help or guidance.
+Self-awareness is a very important part of being able to offer this care.

 Expression of Interest

-If you are interested in offering to be a foster carer for a child or young person who needs intensive therapeutic foster care, as a carer, respite carer, buddy or as part of a special foster carer hub please use our Fostering Enquiry Form to express your interest and request further information.
+If you are interested in becoming be a foster carer for a child or young person in need of intensive. therapeutic care, as a full-time foster carer, “stay over” carer, buddy or as a specialist within this service please use our Fostering Enquiry Form to express your interest and request further information or telephone Sandra Lemon 07768173812 on or Tracey Snowdon on 07770368662 or email: TherapeuticParentingPathwayProject@southglos.gov.uk

 Contact South Gloucestershire Council's fostering team on